mm-shah/MetaNeighbor/README.md

 ## Part 1: Supervised MetaNeighbor
 ### Quick start
-To run through the analysis and plot results, install the [source package](https://github.com/gillislab/MetaNeighbor/tree/master/source%20package), and run the following commands:
+To run through the analysis and plot results, load the package and run the following commands:

 ``` r
 library(MetaNeighbor)